-After installing and checking the connections, set the antenna towards south (azimuth 180) and perform the calibration as described below in Calibration chapter.
+After installing and checking the connections, set the antenna towards north (azimuth 0) or south (azimuth 180) and perform the calibration as described below.

 Front panel

 Display:

 - The upper line indicates by default the current azimuth of the antenna in the range of 0-359 degrees, - The bottom line displays by default the current location of the antenna in the range defined by the lower and upper limits (e.g. -180 to +540 degrees).